Professor Radcliffe G. Edmonds III

 "Whip Scars on the Naked Soul: Myth and Elenchos in Plato's Gorgias" in Platonic Myths: Status, Uses, and Functions, ed.
 Collobert, Destre & Gonzalez, Brill (2012), pp. 165-186. (abstract)

 "Magic in the Ancient Greco-Roman World."
 In Oxford Bibliographies Online: Classics.
 Ed.
 Dee Clayman.
 New York: Oxford University Press.

-“The Ephesia Grammata: Logos Orphaikos or Apolline Alexima pharmaka?” in The Getty Hexameters: Poetry, Magic, and Mysteries in Ancient Selinous, ed.
-Christopher Faraone & Dirk Obbink (forthcoming Oxford University Press).
+"The Ephesia Grammata: Logos Orphaikos or Apolline Alexima pharmaka?" in The Getty Hexameters: Poetry, Magic, and Mysteries in Ancient Selinous, ed.
+Christopher Faraone & Dirk Obbink.
+Oxford University Press (2013), pp. 97-106.

-“Persephone and Ļοινή: Recompense for the Powers of the Underworld in the 'Orphic' Gold Tablets and Pindar fr.
-133,” in Graf, Fritz, ed., Ritual Texts for the Afterlife, (forthcoming). (abstract)
+"Persephone and ¹οινή: Recompense for the Powers of the Underworld in the 'Orphic' Gold Tablets and Pindar fr.
+133," in Graf, Fritz, ed., Ritual Texts for the Afterlife, (forthcoming). (abstract)

-“Imagining the Afterlife in Greek Religion” in Oxford Handbook of Ancient Greek Religion, eds.
-Eidinow, Esther & Julia Kindt, (in preparation Oxford University Press).
+"Imagining the Afterlife in Greek Religion" in Oxford Handbook of Ancient Greek Religion, eds.
+Eidinow, Esther & Julia Kindt, (forthcoming Oxford University Press).

 Associate Editor: Bryn Mawr Classical Review